ripienaar/puppet-mcollective-client/example/web_deploy/README.md

 MCollective can now do discovery against data caches, databases, flatfiles etc so you are not guaranteed to only speak to machines that are up.
-This is ideal for deployers since you know typically want to address a set of pre-known hosts rather than rely on network discovery.
+This is ideal for deployers since you typically want to address a set of pre-known hosts rather than rely on network discovery.